RosanaFSS/Cybersecurity-Journey-TryHackMe/Easy 🔗 - Registry Persistance Detection.md

 <br>

 > 4.6. <em>Searching all categories, how many entries have the "Signed" column set to "false"?</em>.
-Hint : Specify the "VerifyDigitalSignature" parameter when calling Get-PSAutorun to get the "Signed" column.<a id='4.6'>/a>
+Hint : Specify the "VerifyDigitalSignature" parameter when calling Get-PSAutorun to get the "Signed" column</em>.<a id='4.6'></a>
 >> <code><strong>3</strong></code><br>

 <br>